angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 ```

 You can see here that we rely on the `getBookEntities` selectors as an input to this selector.
-`getBookEntities` was created with entity selectors provided by `@ngrx/entity` and it will give us an dictionary object containing all books.
+`getBookEntities` was created with entity selectors provided by `@ngrx/entity` and it will give us a dictionary object containing all books.
 Our projector function then uses these entities and an additional parameter to look up the right book from the state.
 The selector can be used in the component like this: